alankrita1987/Kaggle_Titanic/README.md

 # Kaggle_Titanic
-Titanic: Machine Learning from Disaster
+## Kaggle Competition titled: Titanic: Machine Learning from Disaster

+### Business Problem Statement:
+**What Kind of people are more likely to survive--